Version for visually impaired persons

 (3) The Ombudsman shall approve a schedule of visits in places of detention by 31 January every year.
 The schedule shall be published on the website of the Ombudsman.

 Article 27.
-(1) Visits in places of detention shall be made by at least two servants of the Ombudsman authorized by an order.
+(1) Visits in places of detention shall be made by at least two staff members of the Ombudsman authorized by an order.

 (2) The visits shall be conducted following a methodology approved by the Ombudsman.

-(3) Servants under paragraph 1 shall make themselves known by a service card and order issued by the Ombudsman authorizing the visit.
+(3) Staff members under paragraph 1 shall make themselves known by a service card and order issued by the Ombudsman authorizing the visit.

-(4) Servants under paragraph 1 shall not disclose information of which they become aware in the course of the visits or personal data of the detained persons.
+(4) Staff members under paragraph 1 shall not disclose information of which they become aware in the course of the visits or personal data of the detained persons.

 Article 28.
 (1) In case of planned visits, the Ombudsman shall notify the head of the detention place not later than 7 days prior to the visit.

-(2) The notification contains the names of the authorized servants; the date of the planned visit; a list of documents that the servants would like to inspect; and other information where appropriate.
+(2) The notification contains the names of the authorized staff members; the date of the planned visit; a list of documents that the staff members would like to inspect; and other information where appropriate.

 (3) The head of the detention place shall inform the persons detained or accommodated therein as well as his or her officers about the pending visit in an appropriate manner.

 Article 29.
-Ad hoc visits shall be made without prior notification upon the Ombudsman’s discretion, for example following a signal or in order to check progress on his recommendations.
+Ad hoc visits shall be made without prior notification upon the Ombudsman’s discretion, for example following an alert or in order to check progress on his recommendations.

-(2) During visits servants under paragraph 1 shall be entitled to the following:
+(2) During visits staff members under paragraph 1 shall be entitled to the following:

 1. free access at any time to all facilities in the places of detention and possibility to test the equipment provided to the persons detained or accommodated therein;